ibm-cloud-docs/activity-tracker/control_usage.md

 In a {{site.data.keyword.at_full_notm}} instance, you can define an alert to notify when the data usage in the instance reaches the data usage threshold that you set for the instance.

-Complete the following steps to configure an alert that informs you when you reach a specific data volume in the instance:
+Complete the following steps to configure an alert that informs you when you reach a specific data volume in the instance.

+You must have manager access to configure data threshold alerts.
+{: note}

 1. [Launch the {{site.data.keyword.at_full_notm}} web UI](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch).